rahulbakshee/TechMeIfYouCan/_posts/2022-02-08-Deep-Learning-Take-Home-Assignment.md

 # 14. Conclusion
 The reason for low Train/Test accuracy and low confidence score while prediction is because I had to take necessary measures **to avoid google colab crashing** .

 I used all of the Images and classes(101) and therefore had to reduce the image size to 200x200 to avoid crashing of colab.
+But one can try to reduce the number of classes and train the model again to see very high accuracies ( above **90% accuracy**)

 I experimented to keep higher batch size also, but had to keep small batch size (32) to avoid colab crashing.
 One can try to experiment and remeber to tweek the **cache/shuffle/prefetch** accordingly.